ELEVATE GUEST EXPERIENCES

 Re-engaging guests: old and new

-With travelers now considering how to get the most out of their trips, from local experiences, to dining and well-being options, re-engaging guests by promoting a strong loyalty program becomes more important than ever.
+With travelers trying to get the most out of their trips, from local experiences, to dining and well-being options, re-engaging guests by promoting a strong loyalty program becomes more important than ever.

 Some hotels are expanding their ‘tiers’ at lower levels or with third party vendors, which enables guests to earn benefits at a faster rate and choose different ways in which points can be earned.